RoboMind

 RoboMind screenshot 21

-To start using the program we need to use the left area of the central part of the screen.
+To start using the program, we need to use the left area of the central part of the screen.
 Here we will write the code that will cause the robot to move according to what we program.
-There are different commands to write and make the robot to move across the screen.
+There are different commands to write and make the robot move across the screen.

 • Up arrow => forward(1) .
-This means that the robot moves forward 1 tile forward.
+This means that the robot moves forward 1 tile.

 • down Arrow => backward(1) .
 This means that the robot moves back 1 tile.

 • right Arrow => right .
-The robot turn right onto himself.
+The robot turns right onto himself.

 • left Arrow => left .
-The robot turn left onto himself.
+The robot turned left onto himself.

-• Brush white => paintWhite .
-The robot paint the floor as it moves forward.
+• Brush white => paintWhite.
+The robot paints the floor as it moves forward.

-• Brush black => paintBlack .
-The robot paint the floor with a black line as it moves forward.
+• Brush black => paintBlack.
+The robot paints the floor with a black line as it moves forward.

-• Brush forbidden => stopPainting .
+• Brush forbidden => stopPainting.
 The robot will stop painting the floor.

-• Hook down arrow => pickUp .
-The robot will use the hook and pick up the object that is in front of him.
+• Hook down arrow => pickUp.
+The robot will use the hook and pick up the object in front of him.

-• Hook up arrow => putDown .
-The robot put down the object that has picked up with the hook.
+• Hook up arrow => putDown.
+The robot puts down the object that has picked up with the hook.

-The version that we offer here is the 4.3, as it is free to home use.
+The version we offer here is the 4.3, as it is free to home use.
 The superior versions are paid, even for home use.
 That is why we recommend the 4.3 version.

-The program is available for Windows, Linux and Mac.
+The program is available for Windows, Linux, and Mac.

 Frequently Asked Questions